zoidyzoidzoid/csgo-overviews/README.md

 This is a collection of radar overviews, and eventually thumbnails, in more usable formats, with scripts for easily updating them.
 The scripts use [pyglet](https://warehouse.python.org/project/pyglet/) to convert the raw DDS files to PNG files, and then [Pillow](https://warehouse.python.org/project/Pillow/) to resize the PNG files.

 The converting stuff should work for any DDS files to PNG.

+If you're just looking for image versions of the maps, go to the [Releases](https://github.com/zoidbergwill/csgo-overviews/releases) and get the latest [`overviews.zip`](https://github.com/zoidbergwill/csgo-overviews/releases/download/0.0.1/overviews.zip)

 ## Updating the overviews